-Uravu Eco Links Ltd. opened the Uravu Bamboo Grove Resort in Thrikkaipetta, Wayanad, with the main objective of developing and running a sustainable, eco-friendly tourism project, which involves and benefits the local community.
-The Uravu Bamboo Grove resort consists of three principles: eco-friendliness, community involvement and innovative design.
-It is based on innovative concepts of design that use locally available materials.
+Uravu Eco Links Ltd. opened the Uravu Bamboo Grove Resort in Thrikkaipetta, Wayanad in 2015, with the main objective of developing and running a sustainable, eco-friendly tourism project, which involves and benefits the local community.
+The Uravu Bamboo Grove Resort is committed three principles: eco-friendliness, community involvement and innovative design concepts using locally available materials.

-All four cottages of the Uravu Bamboo Grove Resort are made of bamboo and other sustainable and locally sourced materials.
+All four cottages at the Uravu Bamboo Grove Resort are made of bamboo and other sustainable and locally sourced materials.
 P.J.
-George and IN:CH Architects + Planners were the main partners in the design and construction process of the resort and supported Uravu Eco Links by developing designs for new and innovative structures using natural materials.
+George and IN:CH Architects + Planners were the main partners in the design and construction of the resort and supported Uravu Eco Links by developing designs for new and innovative structures using natural materials.